sigp/lighthouse/README.md

 This code-base is still very much under-development and does not provide any user-facing functionality.
 For developers and researchers, there are several tests and benchmarks which may be of interest.
-Few basic setup needed before starting like:
+Few basic setups needed before starting like:

    1. Install [rustup](https://rustup.rs/).
-It's a toolchain manager for Rust (Linux | macos | Windows) .
-For installation run the below command in your termainal
+It's a toolchain manager for Rust (Linux | macos | Windows).
+For installation run the below command in your terminal
    ```
         $ curl https://sh.rustup.rs -sSf | sh
 ```